-Our augmented Lagrangian based method for the generalized eigenvalue problem outperforms the first order Riemannian gradient descent and GenELin in most of the cases.
+Our augmented Lagrangian based method for the generalized eigenvalue problem performs comparable with the first order Riemannian gradient descent and it is better than GenELin.
 It is promising to see that such a general method can perform well without exploiting any structural property in the constraint set as manifold based methods does.